NicolasZapataValdes/X-CLONE-/README.md

 # X-CLONE

-This is a copy of X
+This is a copy of X which uses MongoDB

 ## How to use the App?